-To address the problem of isolating the class of Riemannian-like $\mathsf{CD}$-spaces, Gigli proposed in \cite{Gig15} to reinforce the definition of a $\mathsf{CD}(K,N)$ space $(X,d,m)$ with the functional-analytic condition of \textit{infinitesimal Hilbertianity}, that is, that the Sobolev space $W^{1,2}(X,d,m)$ is an Hilbert space (see Definition \ref{def-RCD}).
-This definition came out as a result of a program initiated by Gigli in \cite{Gig10}. further developed by Gigli-Kuwada-Ohta \cite{GKO} and Ambrosio-Gigli-Savar\'e \cite{AGS14}, with the aim of investigating the heat flow on metric measure spaces and the introduction of $\mathsf{RCD}(K,\infty)$ spaces \cite{AGSrcd, AGMR}.
+To address the problem of isolating the class of Riemannian-like $\mathsf{CD}$-spaces, Gigli \cite{Gig15} proposed to reinforce the definition of a $\mathsf{CD}(K,N)$ space $(X,d,m)$ with the functional-analytic condition of \textit{infinitesimal Hilbertianity}, that is, that the Sobolev space $W^{1,2}(X,d,m)$ is a Hilbert space (see Definition \ref{def-RCD}).
+This definition came out as a result of a program initiated by Gigli \cite{Gig10}, further developed by Gigli-Kuwada-Ohta \cite{GKO} and Ambrosio-Gigli-Savar\'e \cite{AGS14}, with the aim of investigating the heat flow on metric measure spaces and the introduction of $\mathsf{RCD}(K,\infty)$ spaces \cite{AGSrcd, AGMR}.
 The finite dimensional case, i.e. $\mathsf{RCD}(K,N)$ for $N \in (1, \infty)$ was then analyzed independently in \cite{EKS} and \cite{AMS}).

-At the emergence of $\mathsf{CD}(K,N)$ spaces, it was not clear whether this class exhibits a \textit{local-to-global} property, i.e. whether satisfying $\mathsf{CD}(K,N)$ for all subsets of a covering implies the condition on the full space.
-To address this issue, Bacher-Sturm introduced an a priori slightly weaker condition of Ricci curvature bounded below by $K$ with dimension at most $N$, namely the \textit{reduced curvature-dimension condition} or $\mathsf{CD}^*(K,N)$ \cite{BaSt}.
+At the emergence of $\mathsf{CD}(K,N)$ spaces, it was not clear whether this class exhibited a \textit{local-to-global} property, i.e. whether satisfying $\mathsf{CD}(K,N)$ for all subsets of a covering implies the condition on the full space.
+To address this issue, Bacher-Sturm introduced an apriori slightly weaker condition of Ricci curvature bounded below by $K$ with dimension at most $N$, namely the \textit{reduced curvature-dimension condition} or $\mathsf{CD}^*(K,N)$ \cite{BaSt}.